PENNSYLVANIA: Support HB2013 and the constitutional right to medical freedom

-- This bill is a joint resolution and would amend Article 1 of the Pennsylvania Constitution to include the following: “The right of an individual to refuse any medical procedure, treatment, injection, vaccine or prophylactic may not be questioned or interfered with in any manner.
-Equality of rights under the law shall not be denied or abridged to any person in this Commonwealth because of the exercise of the right under this section.”
+- This joint resolution would amend Article 1 of the Pennsylvania Constitution to include the following: “The right of an individual to refuse any medical procedure, treatment, injection, vaccine, or prophylactic may not be questioned or interfered with in any manner.
+Equality of rights under the law shall not be denied or abridged to any person in this commonwealth because of the exercise of the right under this section.”

-- This bill would add medical freedom to the PA Constitution and would be a dream come true for our commonwealth (and the envy of other states’ health freedom groups).
+- This bill would add medical freedom to the Pennsylvania Constitution and would be a dream come true for our commonwealth.

 - The governor cannot veto a constitutional amendment.

-- It seems that chamber leadership may not run this bill unless there’s enough interest from legislators so we NEED to show them why this is important.
+- Chamber leadership may not run this bill unless there’s enough interest from legislators, so we need to show them why this is important.